Skip to content

 Name

 A Font's name is purely for easier selection within the TCM UI.
+The accordion header updates to match the Name field.
 It is generally recommended to name the Font with the name of the Series (or franchise) it will apply to.

 Importing Blueprint Fonts